Skip to main content

 Dear Incoming Students,

 Welcome to our Program in Public Health (PPH).
-We’re so excited that you’ve chosen to start your educational journey with us!
+We are thrilled that you have chosen to begin your academic journey with us.

 *Please refer to the action items and resources below as you prepare for the upcoming orientation